 (7) Let your bath bombs without citric acid dry for about a day.
 During this drying period, they will harden, and become less likely to crumble and break.

 That’s it!
-This is an easy recipe for bath bombs without citric acid that are great for people who are allergic and sensitive to citric acid.
+This is an easy recipe for bath bombs without citric acid that are great for people who are allergic or sensitive to citric acid.
 Cream of tartar is a good substitute for citric acid, but it’s not a perfect substitute.
 This is because the pH level of cream of tartar does not match that of citric acid.
 I don’t think there is a perfect substitute for citric acid when it comes to making frizzy bath bombs.

 What does that all mean?
 It means that bath bombs without citric acid (made with cream of tartar) do not pack the same level of fizz as those made with citric acid.
 Bath bombs without citric acid do fizz in a warm bath, but not for as long and not in the same level of intensity as bath bombs made with citric acid.
 Some people use lemon juice instead of citric acid.
 But bath bombs made with lemon juice have very little to no fizz.
 If you want to make bath bombs without citric acid, cream of tartar, rather than lemon juice, is definitely a better substitute for citric acid.